Alqor-UG/qlued/docs/guides/oauth.md

 ## Github

+Google is already enabled as a provider.
+However, you have to add the proper credentials to enable it for your instance.
+The following is strongly inspired by the blog post  [here](https://testdriven.io/blog/django-social-auth/).

 Create a new OAuth application on github via [this link](https://github.com/settings/applications/new).
 Most fields are already super well explained.
 It is important to set:

 Under 'Authorized JavaScript origins', add the following URI:

    Homepage URL: `https://<YOUR-DOMAIN>`
    Authorization Callback URL: `https://<YOUR-DOMAIN>/accounts/github/login/callback/`

+Click "Register application".
+You'll be redirected to your app.
+Take note of the Client ID and Client Secret.
+If a Client Secret wasn't generated, click "Generate a new client secret".

+### Add social app in Django admin

+This follows the same steps as above.

+### Further questions ?

+Just leave them in the comments below and we will see if we can find a solution.